dyhes/zulip/docs/development/test-install.md

 # Testing the installer

-Zulip's install process is tested as part of [its continuous integrations suite][ci], but that only tests the most common configurations; when making changes to more complicated [installation options][installer-docs], Zulip provides tooling to repeatedly test the installation process in a clean environment each time.
+Aloha's install process is tested as part of [its continuous integrations suite][ci], but that only tests the most common configurations; when making changes to more complicated [installation options][installer-docs], Aloha provides tooling to repeatedly test the installation process in a clean environment each time.

 [ci]: https://github.com/zulip/zulip/actions/workflows/production-suite.yml?query=branch%3Amain